brandonkramer/wordpress-plugin-boilerplate/README.md

 2. When using Webpack; edit the BrowserSync settings in `webpack.config.js` which applies to your local/server environment
     - You can also disable BrowserSync, Eslint & Stylelint in `webpack.config.js`
     - You may want to configure the files in `/webpack/` and `webpack.config.js` to better suite your needs
 3. You can activate the plugin in WordPress and work on it straight away.
-Good luck!

 ### Acceptance & Unit Testing